rust-lang/rust/src/doc/rustc-dev-guide/src/walkthrough.md

 relatively-straightforward or it may be a major undertaking.
 You can always ask for help or mentorship from more experienced compiler devs.
-Also, you don't have to be the one to implement your feature; but keep in mind that if you don't it might be a while before someone else does.
+Also, you don't have to be the one to implement your feature; but keep in mind that if you don't, it might be a while before someone else does.

 For the `?` macro feature, I needed to go understand the relevant parts of macro expansion in the compiler.
 Personally, I find that [improving the